...

 What is Paycio's UCPI Protocol Integration?

 BitsPay's integration with UCPI is a perfect case study in transformation.
-Before UCPI, their support team was bogged down with user complaints about failed transactions and addresses typos.
+The BitsPay UCPI adoption story showcases how a single integration can transform user experience and operational efficiency.
+Before UCPI, their support team was bogged down with user complaints about failed transactions and address typos.

 Since the UCPI integration, BitsPay has onboarded 4,300 new users and processed over $2.2 million in transaction volume.
 More importantly, user complaints related to incorrect wallet addresses have become a rarity.